Sarim Burney

-Sarim Burney is a Pakistani Human rights activist and philanthropist, known as the founder of Sarim Burney Welfare Trust International, advocating for human rights, especially women and children.
+Sarim Burney is a Pakistani human rights activist and philanthropist, known as the founder of Sarim Burney Welfare Trust International, advocating for human rights, especially of women and children.

 Sarim Burney Welfare Trust International

 In 1990, Burney founded Sarim Burney Welfare Trust International.
 The Trust has been at the forefront of addressing critical issues such as human trafficking while also supporting the rights of women and children, providing disaster relief, and legal aid.
 The Trust has provided tangible support, including financial assistance to persons with disabilities and programs to facilitate social integration.

 Notable work

 Burney's work has been particularly notable in rescuing child camel jockey and establishing a database to document human rights abuses.
 The Trust has played an essential role in providing shelter and support to victims of exploitation.
 His global advocacy efforts have focused on defending the rights of prisoners, particularly those who have been wrongly accused and lack legal representation.